inkloud/warehouse_labeling_machines/README.md

 Set-ExecutionPolicy unrestricted

 #### NB
 New script for deployment with https protocol.
-Pay attention that CA certificate are valid for 20 years